 Course requirements vary by licensure program.
 Depending on the licensure you choose, an additional 12.5 - 31 credits may be required.
 Prior equivalent coursework may be substituted for some courses (maximum 12 credits).
 You and your advisor will review specific requirements once you are admitted.

 The Academic Behavior Strategist (ABS) license is generally the first special education license teachers obtain.
 An ABS license qualifies you to work with students with mild to moderate disabilities.
-After earning your ABS license, you will choose an anchor or area of moderate-severe disabilities to specialize in and add to your license, including:
+After earning your ABS license, you're strongly encouraged to choose an anchor or area of moderate-severe disabilities to specialize in and add to your license, including:

 We also offer core licenses which do not require an ABS license and allow for specialization in the following areas: